 My dear silver-voiced ally:

-I hope this letter reaches you, how are you doing on the farm?For now, I'm back from my hiking trip in northern Europe, God willing, but things are getting better, and I've been offered a position here at Bowdoin College, right here at Evergreen, last month, with theThe man visited the college and showed off a prototype of a newly invented phonograph.My tutor thought it would be great if I were chosen to record folk songs for the college in this northern wilderness.I can't lug this gramophone by myself - how about a walk in the woods this summer?Head north for pine needle beds and birch beer under the stars!Don't think about it, come on.
+I hope this letter reaches you, how are you doing on the farm?For now, I'm back from a hiking trip in northern Europe, God willing, but things are getting better and better, and I got a position here at Bowdoin College, right here at Evergreen, last month, with theThe man visited the college and showed off a prototype of a newly invented phonograph.My tutor thought it would be great if I were chosen to record folk songs for the college in this northern wilderness.I can't lug this gramophone by myself - how about a walk in the woods this summer?Head north for pine needle beds and birch beer under the stars!Don't think about it, come on.

 That night, I was lying on the bed, putting the letter on my face, and I told my mother that I had got a job in Boston and that I would be leaving in a week.
 At that time, there would be no one to take care of this farm and this orchard.There will be overgrown weeds, and no one will lay the nets.
 If I can't come back for a long time, these fruits will be overripe and scattered around to rot.
 But I don't care.
 I leave as if to escape, get on the train, and go from there.Louisville to New York, New York to Boston, Boston to Portland.